-Mr Scott Stanford | Scott.Stanford@stmc.qld.edu.au | Program Leader - Sport
+Mr Stephen Undery | sundery1@stmc.qld.edu.au | Program Leader - Sport

 COMMUNICATION

 Calendar

 The College Calendar is available on the Parent Portal.
 The calendar is regularly updated to reflect changes and provides information on scheduled activities at the College; including student involvement, venue, start and finish times.
 The fortnightly newsletter provides details on calendar events for the upcoming fortnight.